 Health care professionals and lay people have been using muscle testing to see if a person needs a nutritional supplement for decades.
 Do you know where this all began?
 It started with Dr. George Goodheart, the father of applied kinesiology.

-There are many “arm pull down” muscle testing techniques for figuring what nutritional supplements to give out there.
+There are many “arm pull down” muscle testing techniques for figuring what nutritional supplements and fitness tablets to give out there.
 But there are ways to be more specific with muscle testing.
 Nutritional muscle testing began with using specific muscles that are related to the organ or function of the body that you are targeting with your test.
+There is also a great natural testosterone replacement out there called TestoFuel Supplement I definitely suggest trying it out.

 For example, the lungs are an organ that require Vitamin C. So a good muscle to test for Vitamin C would be lung muscles (deltoids, serratus anticus, etc.).
 The liver and kidneys require Vitamin A. So good Vitamin A muscles would be related to those (Pectoralis major sternal, psoas, etc.)